Mjing/rebate-backend/README.md

 ## Commands
 * To build, run `make` on your terminal.
 This will create a server.out file Note:Requires `go build` to compile.
 Install GoLang compiler.
-* To deploy locally run:`./server.out`
+* To deploy locally run:`./server.out`,
-    This will host server on localhost:8080
+    This will host server on localhost:8080.do --help option to see available flags
 ## File Structure
 All the code is currently under package main
+* src/restapis:
-* main.go: Contain main function with server initialization code
+    * main.go: Contain RunServer and initialization code
     * models.go: Contains all the ORM info
     * api\_handler.go: Contains all functionality
     * custom\_time.go: Implementation of CustomTime.
 It has to be implemented to translate request structue into ORMs
     * cache.go: Cache implementation
+* cmd: Main folder for all executables
+    * main.go: Executable entry code.
+Main function.
 * Makefile
 * README.md